-(a) The board of the offeree company must send to the company's shareholders and persons with information rights a circular containing its opinion on the revised offer as required by Rule 25.1, drawn up in accordance with Rules 25 and 27.
-Promptly following its publication, the offeree company must:

-- (i) publish the circular on a website; - (ii) announce that the circular has been published; and

-(iii) make the circular readily and promptly available to its employee representatives (or, where there are no employee representatives, to the employees themselves) and to the trustees of its pension scheme(s).

-(b) Where the board of the offeree company receives in good time before publication of its circular on the revised offer:

-(i) an opinion from employee representatives on the effects of the revised offer on employment; or any such opinion must be appended to the circular.
-Where any such opinion is received but not in good time before publication of the offeree board circular, the offeree company must promptly publish the opinion on a website and announce via a RIS that it has been so published, provided that it is received no later than 14 days after the date on which the offer becomes or is declared wholly unconditional.
+- (a) The board of the offeree company must send to the company's shareholders and persons with information rights a circular containing its opinion on the revised offer as required by Rule 25.1, drawn up in accordance with Rules 25 and 27.
+Promptly following its publication, the offeree company must: - (i) publish the circular on a website; - (ii) announce that the circular has been published; and - (iii) make the circular readily and promptly available to its employee representatives (or, where there are no employee representatives, to the employees themselves) and to the trustees of its pension scheme(s). - (b) Where the board of the offeree company receives in good time before publication of its circular on the revised offer: - (i) an opinion from employee representatives on the effects of the revised offer on employment; or - (ii) an opinion from the trustees of any of its pension scheme(s) on the effects of the revised offer on the pension scheme(s), any such opinion must be appended to the circular.
+Where any such opinion is received but not in good time before publication of the offeree board circular, the offeree company must promptly publish the opinion on a website and announce via a RIS that it has been so published, provided that it is received no later than 14 days after the date on which the offer becomes or is declared unconditional.